Trustees

 Senior Fellow

-Ron is a senior fellow at the M.J.
-Murdock Charitable Trust and has extensive experience in both the business and nonprofit sectors.
-For twenty years he led Western Family Foods as its CEO.
-As well, he has held a number of leadership positions on nonprofit boards.
-King graduated from Washington State University and the Stanford Executive Program.
-He and his wife, Pam, reside in Cedar Mill and have two adult daughters.
+As a senior fellow at the Murdock Trust, Ron King offers insight into the Trust’s work based on his experience in both the business and nonprofit sectors.
+For twenty years, Ron led Western Family Foods as its CEO.
+He has also served on a number of nonprofit and business boards in leadership positions.
+He is a graduate of Washington State University and the Stanford Executive Program.

 Norm Smith